utopia-php/pay/docs/tutorials/add-payment-adapter.md

 After you finished adding your new adapter, you should write a proper test for it.
 To do that, you create `tests/Pay/Adapter/[PROVIDER_NAME]Tests.php` and write tests for the provider.
 Look at the test written for the existing adapters for examples.

-To run the test you can simply run
+To run the test, you can simply run

 ```bash
 composer test